 Llantrisant War Memorial

-Written by Jamie on 9th November 2016
+Written by Gavin on 9th November 2016

 A public service to unveil the new Llantrisant War Memorial will take place at the Bull Ring on Armistice Day.